shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “I’m a cat by choice.
 There’s nothing wrong with that.”

 “If you’re a wolf, prove it.
 Prove your loyalty.
 Obey my orders and run.
-Go help the other villagers who are evacuating.”
+Go help the other villagers who are evacuating.
+Or are you not a wolf of loyalty?”

-“I won’t let you hurt Ersie.”
+"I am a wolf of loyalty, but I'm loyal to Ersie."

+"Ha!"

+"I didn't use to think loyalty was important.
+But it was Ersie who gave me something--*someone* to be loyal to.
+So, no, I won’t let you hurt Ersie.”
 He stood up, fists ready.

-“Fisher, she knows Pea-Fo!
+“Fisher, forget loyalty!
+Save yourself!
+She knows Pea-Fo!
 You don’t stand a chance!”
 Ersie cried.

 “We’ll see about tha—”